haxordx/challenges/README.md

 # Prizes

-- Haxor Mug - 6 points
+- Haxor Mug - 3 issues
-- Haxor Tee-Shirt - 9 points
+- Haxor Tee-Shirt - 9 issues
-- Gift Card - 30 points
+- Gift Card - 21 issues
-- Nintendo Switch - 100 points
+- Steam Deck - 100 issues

 # Earning Prizes

 Everyone is welcome to participate in Haxor Challenges at any level.

-In order to earn points, your issue must meet our minimum quality standards (MQS).
-Our quality standards exist to ensure that maintainers get a valuable amount of context and our system isn't being gamed.
+In order to earn prizes, your issues must include a Replayable replay.
+Replayable is a desktop replay buffer that makes it easy to share desktop clips in issues, pulls, and tickets.
+Replayable makes it super easy to open tickets without ruining your flow and ensure maintainers get a valuable amount of context.

-- Regular Feedback is worth 1 point.
-- Feedback with a Replayable replay attached is worth 2 points.
+Replayable is made by Haxor!
+If you want to learn more, join the Replayable discord.

 # Getting Started